 Teaching your dog new tricks and obedience takes time and patience.
-But what if your dog has a disability like being deaf?
-Are they still able to learn tricks or even respond to you?
+But what if your dog can’t hear you?
+Are they still able to learn tricks or respond to you even though they’re deaf?
 The quick answer is yes!

 However, it takes a bit more patience and understanding when it comes to training dogs who are deaf or hearing impaired.
 One of the best ways to teach deaf dogs is through sign language.

 When it comes to training a hearing dog, you’re able to use verbal commands and visual cues.
 When it comes to deaf or hearing-impaired dogs, you can use hand signs to replace the verbal aspects of communication.

 Here’s what you should know about deaf dogs and sign language.